 Eslam Badr earned his PhD from Universitat Autonoma de Barcelona (UAB) in Spain before joining the AUC.
 His area of expertise is within algebraic geometry and arithmetic.
 More specifically, his research mainly deals with explicit geometric and arithmetic properties of smooth plane curves/hypersurfaces and their moduli spaces.
 Topics including but not limited to: automorphism groups, twisting theory, fields of definition versus the field of moduli, quadratic points and geometric progression sequences.

-He is interested in teaching several mathematics courses including, Algebra and Mathematical Logic, Differential and Integral Calculus, Linear and Abstract Algebra, Ordinary Differential Equations, Galois Theory, Number Theory, Arithmetic geometry.
+Badr is interested in teaching several mathematics courses including, Algebra and Mathematical Logic, Differential and Integral Calculus, Linear and Abstract Algebra, Ordinary Differential Equations, Galois Theory, Number Theory and, Arithmetic geometry.

 - Automorphism groups